darklang/docs/docs/discussion/structured-editing.md

 ### Pipelines

-Pipelines are a key part of the Dark language.
+Pipelines are a key part of the Darklang language.
 They allow you to create a chain of expressions, where each chain is an input to the next expression in the sequence.